KomalpreetGrewal/Estimate/README.md

      });
       ```

-  ##### Put above script into client script of the estimate doctype then enable the script.
+  ##### Put above scripte into client script of the estimate doctype then enable the script.

+  Estimate table has been generated.